You can now see your bank statements in the Mobile Banking app and Online Banking.

 What's a statement period?

 Where we talk about a month in relation to your account, we're referring to the monthly statement period.
-When we ask you to fund the account each month, or talk about paying cashback monthly, for example, we mean the monthly statement period.
+Where we talk about paying cashback monthly, or ask you to fund the account each month, we mean the monthly statement period.

-For savings accounts, the statement period is typically annual.
-The month you receive your statement may depend on the savings account you opened.
+The statement period is typically annual.
+The month you get your statement may depend on the savings account you opened.

 How do we provide statements?

-If you're paper-free, either because you chose to be or because this is part of your product's eligibility criteria, your documents, statements and some of your letters will be stored securely in e-Documents within Mobile or Online Banking.
-Find out how to go paper-free and manage your statements online with our Online Banking guides and video guides.
+If you're paper-free, your statements will be stored in e-Documents within Mobile or Online Banking.
+You can find out how to go paper-free and manage your statements online with our Online Banking guides.